basho/basho_docs/source/languages/en/riak/ops/running/stats-and-monitoring.md

 <div class="note">
 <div class="title">Note on Riak 2.x Statistics Support</div>
-Many of the below third-party tools are either general-purpose tools with no dedicated Riak support, or have plugins that were designed and/or built for a specific use case in mind.
+Many of the below tools were either created by third-parties or Basho engineers for general usage, and have been passed to the community for further updates.
 As such, many of the below only aggregate the statistics and messages that were output by Riak 1.4.x.</br>
+Like all code under [Basho Labs](https://github.com/basho-labs/), there is no dedicated Basho support and are "best effort."
+We both appreciate and need your contribution to keep these tools stable and up to date.
+Please open up a GitHub issue on the repository if you'd like to be a maintainer.</br>
 Look for banners calling out the tools that do support the full set of Riak 2.x statistics!
 </div>